hvlucas/laravel-logger/README.md

 'loggable_models' => ['App\MyClass', 'App\SpecialModelNamespace\Team']
 //...
 ```
 There are ways you can configure what will be tracked through the model itself.
-In each file, you can set protected properties which will do the trick for LaravelLogger:
+In each file, you can set protected properties which will do the trick for Laravel Logger:
 ```php
 class MyClass extends Model
 {